Fruit Tree Pruning Thumb

 • Summer pruning during peak growth can also delay development, by reducing leaf cover.
 This suppresses the tree's nutrient production.

-• Summer is still a great time to remove dead branches though, because they're easy to see amongst the foliage.
+• Summer is a great time to remove dead branches, because they're easy to see amongst the foliage.

 An apple tree in winter, showing lots of fruiting spurs.

-Late winter & spring-flowering trees and shrubs need a different approach: prune right after they finish flowering.
+Late winter & spring-flowering trees and shrubs need to be pruned right after they finish flowering.
 If you prune azaleas, rhododendrons, magnolias and similar plants in winter, you'll take off their buds and end up with no flowers.

-Summer and autumn-flowering trees and shrubs are best pruned in late winter or very early spring, before their annual growth begins in earnest.
+Summer and autumn-flowering trees and shrubs are best pruned from mid-winter to very early spring, before their annual growth begins in earnest.
 Examples include hydrangeas and roses.

 When fruit trees and roses have dropped their leaves and entered winter dormancy, it's highly recommended to give them a clean-up spray of Yates Lime Sulfur.
 It forms a protective film of sulfur which kills spores and prevents pathogens from overwintering.
 It also controls scale and mite insects, to give the plant a flying start in spring.